 Jean Marmoreo is a doctor, writer, athlete, advocate and adventurer.

 Jean is a family physician and a partner in Bedford Family Practice, a Toronto clinic of 6 doctors serving 10,000 patients.

 She is a Fellow of the Canadian College of Family Physicians; is affiliated with Women's College Hospital; and is a Lecturer in the Family Practice Department of the University of Toronto School of Medicine.
 In addition, she provides expert opinion on cases that come before the Ontario College of Physicians and Surgeons.

 Graduating in 1964 from McMaster University in Hamilton, Ontario with a degree in nursing, Jean became Head Nurse at the Clarke Institute of Psychiatry in Toronto, the predecessor to CAMH, the Centre for Addiction and Mental Health.
 She then decided to pursue a career in medicine and in 1974 graduated with the highest marks in her class in clinical practice from the University of Toronto School of Medicine, the largest medical school in North America.

 A specialist in mid-life medicine and end-of-life issues, Jean was for years a regular columnist for the Globe and Mail and the National Post.
 The popularity of her columns led to her writing a book, The New Middle Ages: Women in Midlife which was published in 2002 by Prentice Hall.
 Today, she writes regularly for both the Globe and Mail and for Zoomer Online.
 Her first piece in her Zoomer series, “This is what 70 looks like”, won a Silver Award in the 2014 National Magazine Awards. .
-In the Fall of 2021, Penguin Random House will publish a book by Jean and co-author Johanna Schneller titled The Last Doctor, about her experience as one of Canada’s first MAiD doctors, offering Medical Assistance in Death – in Canada.
+In the spring of 2022, Penguin Random House will publish a book by Jean and co-author Johanna Schneller titled The Last Doctor, about her experience as one of Canada’s first MAiD doctors, offering Medical Assistance in Dying.